CSCfi/hpc-container-wrapper/README.md

 10. **post.sh**
     - Copy build files to final installatio file
     - Save used build files to <install_dir>/share

+**Sidenote:**
+Permissions for the files inside the file system image is determined by the current umask and permissions for the target installation folder!

 ## Implemented Frontends